 Rabbinic literature is called the “Oral Law,” because it is not found in the text of the Bible.
 It was preserved as oral statements that originated with the giving of the Torah and became the focus of study and deliberation throughout the generations.
-The Oral Law comprises explanations of biblical verses, ancient halakhic traditions not rooted in the text of the Bible, and rabbinic ordinances enacted throughout the generations.
+The Erez Series, A Concise Guide to the Sages comprises explanations of biblical verses, ancient halakhic traditions not rooted in the text of the Bible, and rabbinic ordinances enacted throughout the generations.
 Since the scope of rabbinic literature is enormous, this work is limited to citing the Mishna, the Babylonian Talmud and the Jerusalem Talmud, the minor tractates, and the aggadic Midrash – primarily Midrash Rabba and Midrash Tanhuma.
 The basis of this anthology is largely the aggadic material in the Talmud and in the various works of aggadic Midrash.
 The matters included here serve as commentary on the written Torah.

 • Introductions and explanations that place talmudic and midrashic passages in context